mkinteh2012-glitch/Platformer_makeyourownconsole/README.md

 This was made for .exe games making it possible to add other non godot games, Screenshots:
 <img width="1247" height="768" alt="Screenshot 2026-01-18 220551" src="https://github.com/user-attachments/assets/912ce692-cc2a-4fd3-87db-7ff0c60d6a92" />

+4. Console
+The console is povered by a mini PC and put is a case layout it hase foam for protection and holes can be cut in the case it hase speakers and everything needed

+TIME BREAKDOWN: Game: 13h via hackatime Controller 12h via journal launcher 7 via hackatime Console 18 via journal Total: 50h x 5 = $250